lmc2179/lmc2179.github.io/drafts/causalimpact.md

 Important assumptions:
 * DAG is correct
 * More specifically none of the things we control for are downstream of the treatment variable in the DAG
-* No confounding, ie the IRA was the only thing that acted on inflation which is clearly incorrect; what else?
+* No confounding, ie the IRA was the only thing that acted on inflation which is clearly incorrect.
+Is it possible some other cause would close that gap between the counterfactual and factual scenarios?
+Probably yes because it's like 2 points and inflation is nuts

 Placebo